-The Fall issue of the "From Shore to Shore" newsletter is now posted on the website for you to view and/or download.
+The Summer issue of the "From Shore to Shore" newsletter is now posted on the website for you to view and/or download.
 To access it, please go to: http://shorelandmanagement.org/shore_shore/

 This issue includes the following articles:

-Snapshots: Water Resources Team Programming & Research - Recent Past & Upcoming Efforts
+Snapshots: Water Resources Team Programming & Research - Recent Past & Upcoming Opportunities

 Please feel free to share the newsletter with others; reproduce articles for other newsletters (please credit "From Shore to Shore" as the source); and submit shoreland and water quality articles, pictures of projects, upcoming local events, and suggestions for topics for upcoming issues.
 Your input and feedback are always welcome!

 If you have difficulty accessing the website, please let me know.
 Also, please notify Heidi Olson-Manska, email@example.com, if your email address changes.
 If you wish to unsubscribe to this newsletter, please send an email to firstname.lastname@example.org with "Unsubscribe to From Shore to Shore" in the subject line.